ahippman/Physiology/01_Linear_Model_Anova.md

 |low Fe Cu |                           12.5|            1.96|          6.08|

 __Fe concentrations__:

-If we look closely at the table above, we will see that for __both strains__, we subjected them to the __same high Fe__ concentration and the __same low Fe__ concentration in the media (1370 nmol for high Fe and 12.5 nmol for low Fe).
+If we look closely at the table above, we will see that for __both strains__, we subjected them to the __same high Fe__ concentration (__1370nmol__) and the __same low Fe__ concentration (__12.5nmol__) in the media.

 __Cu concentrations - high__:

 However, as per preliminary tests (_data not shown_), these two strains have different Cu requirements to sustain their respective optimal growth rates and to limit their growth rates by Cu.
 Hence, high Cu concentrations differ in the following way: __TO 1003__ requires 10.2 nmol total Cu in its growth medium under our chosen high Fe regime, whereas __TO1005__ requires more, namely __14.32 nmol total Cu__ in the control medium.

 __Cu concentrations - low__:

-looking at limiting Cu concentrations, a similar scenario is seen.
+Looking at limiting Cu concentrations, a similar scenario is seen.
 Where __TO 1003__ is very hard to limit with Cu, when sufficient Fe is present in the media (only background Cu is present in our study ~ __0.2 nmol Cu__), __TO 1005__ shows significant limitation at Cu levels of __6.08 nmol__.
-When subjected to iron / copper co-limitation, __TO 1005__ growthrate is even more limited, hinting at an interactive effeect of iron and copper concentrations (which we will see further down statistically proven)
+When subjected to iron / copper co-limitation, __TO 1005__ growthrate is even more limited, hinting at an interactive effect of iron and copper concentrations (which we will see further down statistically proven).
-__TO 1003__ can not survive under fe limitation with only backfround copper concentration.
-Hence, we added more Cu (__1.96 nmol Cu__) under Fe-limiting conditions compared to low Cu concentrations under Fe-replete conditions (0.2 nmol)
+Under low Fe conditions, __TO 1003__ can not survive with only background copper concentration.
+Hence, we added more Cu (__1.96 nmol Cu__) under Fe-limiting conditions compared to low Cu concentrations under Fe-replete conditions (0.2 nmol).
+This again, shows an interdependence of Fe and Cu albeit, we don;t necessarily see it when we look at the graph, as it only states "low Cu" and "lowFeCu"without going into detail of the copper concentrations. in TO 1003, the growthrates for low Cu and low FeCu are similar so one could be misled into the interpretation that there is no real co-limitation.
+However, with the background information given here, it is clear that __there is also Fe-Cu-colimitation occuring in TO 1003__ (as has been shown in previous studies).

 ### 1) Recreating what I did with Rick White